hyperledger-labs/splice/README.md

 as a baseline, and list below only the points where we differ.

 Please read the above guide in particular to learn about metrics, logging, tracing, Scala guidelines, Protobuf guidelines, TODO notes, formatting and git hooks.

+Committed code must adhere to our formatting guidelines.
+To automatically reformat all code, run `sbt formatFix`.

 ### Unused Import Warnings